 It sounds very ungallant of me to say so, but a great deal of the enjoyment I’ve derived from The Birds over the years has been at Ms.Hedren’s expense.
 To be fair, it must be said that it’s difficult to tell whether I'm responding to the limitations of the actress herself or the made-to-look-ridiculous-on-purpose character of Melanie Daniels.

 Melanie Daniels' high-style glamour is made to look absurd when contrasted

 with the more practical environment of Bodega Bay

-Jump ahead to present day.
-We now have an industry run by lawyers and populated with techno-geeks churning out obscenely expensive comic book movies and CGI video games disguised as films for a subliterate demographic that bullies the boxoffice through their twitter accounts.
+Jump ahead to the present day.
+We now have an industry run by lawyers and populated with techno-geeks churning out obscenely expensive comic book movies and CGI video games disguised as films for a subliterate demographic that bullies the boxoffice through their Twitter accounts.

-All of a sudden old-fashioned things like story, character, pacing and maturity seem positively revolutionary.
-I've always liked The Birds but I never considered it a classic.
+All of a sudden, old-fashioned things like story, character, pacing, and maturity seem positively revolutionary.
+I've always liked The Birds, but I never considered it a classic.
 I think that opinion has changed.
 I don't think there's a director working today who can pull off what Hitchcock does in this flawed masterpiece, I really don't.
 It's a movie both smart and silly that never once falls prey to what is near-standard in horror films today: stupidity.
-The Birds is not Alfred Hitchcock's best film by a long-shot, but its obvious skill, artistry, and simple entertainment value makes much of what pass for motion pictures today look like chicken feed.
+It takes its time, it gets us to care about its characters, and the power of the shock effects comes from our engagement in the narrative.
+The Birds is not Alfred Hitchcock's best film by a long shot, but its obvious skill, artistry, and simple entertainment value make much of what passes for motion pictures today look like chicken feed.

 A couple of terrific essays on Hedren and "The Birds" can be found HERE at the site of fellow blogger, Poseidon's Underworld.